jchurchill/resistance_node/README.md

 # React + Typescript + Express web development starter

+## Initial setup

+Run `npm install` to install all dependencies from the package.json.

 ## Run your code

 The simplest dev workflow is achieved with two separate processes constantly running: